 Check out the current feature set below:

-- Converting imported OBJ to SubD: import OBJs and use directly as SubD objects
+- Converting imported OBJ to SubD: import OBJs and use them directly as SubD objects

 - Exporting SubD mesh for use in other software: users are able to export SubD models as OBJ / FBX with the quads preserved for use in standard industry tools e.g., CAD programs